Trodek/Zork-like-Game/README.md

 #Game version

-The current version of the game, allows you to move between rooms and open door if they are closed (you don't need any key or object to do that).
-You can also look arround the room to get more information about the exits of each room.
+The current version of the game, allows you to move between rooms and open/close door if they are opened/closed and have the key (if needed).
+You can also look arround the room to get more information about the exits, and items it have.
+You can pick/drop items from the room, get and put items from/inside others and create the drake.
+Take care about your food or you will die, eat and cook food to continue alive.
+You can equip one item and unequip it.

 ##How to play